Workers' Cause Party: Ideology

 The PCO supports implementation of socialism, following the Trotskyist branch, which they regard as the true form of Marxism.
 According to them, the Marxist movement was corrupted by Stalinism and later by social movements such as bourgeois feminism and the LGBT movement, which they term as "identitarian".
 The party rejects woke culture, arguing that it is "not progressive at all" and constitutes "an attempt to transform chaos into an instrument of political struggle".
+Because of this, the party is considered left conservative.

 The party opposes gun control policies, saying that "The bourgeoisie is armed.
 It has the army, the police and all other organs of repression, public or private.
 The people have nothing.
 It is defenseless in the face of the war machine of his enemies who control the State".
 However, the PCO also considers the police as an oppressive force and favors the formation of a "popular police".

 While opposing the PT due to that party's controversial alliances in the political and business sectors, the PCO interprets the PT's government as a necessary step in the current Brazilian political context, in order to strengthen workers' organizations.
 The party also sees the impeachment of Dilma Rousseff of 2016 as a coup d'état and were also against Lula's prison sentence in 2018, protesting for his liberty afterwards.

 During the COVID-19 pandemic, the PCO supported vaccination efforts while opposing mandatory vaccination.

 The PCO is a staunch supporter of unrestricted free speech, asserting that the people should always be entitled to express their views and opinions, no matter how controversial, offensive or misleading they might be, and that any attempt of censorship will eventually result in the bourgeoisie controlling the public opinion.
 The party is unique in the Brazilian left in its opposition to anti-fake news legislation and the criminalizing of homophobia.
 The party also denounced criminalization transphobic speech as attack on freedom of religion, stating: "A citizen can no longer profess their religion if they believe that "transsexuals" and homosexuals are, in their view, an anomaly and contrary to God's law.
 The overwhelming majority of religions—if not all—share this understanding."

 The party defends a progressive function of religion, stating: "Marxists, who aren't religious, never said we should force people to abandon their religion.
 That's absurd!
 Why would someone do that?
 They believe in God, they've had their little church since childhood, they were born there...
 If you're active in the labor movement, you'll never go to workers and raise issues with their religion."
 It also defended Islam, stating: "Islam is not a repressive religion.
 Generally speaking, it is even more progressive than Christianity.
 Christianity is the religion of imperialist countries.
 Islam is the religion of countries oppressed by imperialism."

+Despite being considered a far-left party, it has also been described as having an agenda close to Bolsonarism.